-Thoughts from “Wholeness and the Implicate Order”-Chapter 3
+My Thoughts on “Wholeness and the Implicate Order”-Chapter 3-Lisa T.

 “Not only is everything changing but all is flux“-David Bohm